Quick Answers: PFIC Streamlined Filing and Late Form 8621

 | Missing Line 16a Statement | Unverifiable math. | Incomplete — audit risk. |

-6. The PFIC Streamlined Submission Workflow
+PFIC Streamlined Filing Step-by-Step Workflow

 - 🔗 IRS — SFOP (Streamlined Foreign): irs.gov — SFOP